Exploring Composition Mixing in Kilonova Ejecta with Ray-by-ray Simulations: Methods

 Since the mixing equation is stiff, we numerically integrate it using the implicit Euler method \citep{Butcher2008}.
 The change of mass fractions from the $k$-th to the $(k+1)$-th timstep at the $j$-th mass shell is:

 Rather than explicitly calculating the flux of the current timestep, the implicit Euler method calculates the flux based on the mass fractions of the next timestep.
 This method maintains stable numerical evolution without requiring a smaller timestep than the hydrodynamic timestep.
+The gradient $\nabla X_{i,j}^{k+1}$ is evaluated at cell faces using the mass fractions at the two adjacent cell centers.
+The face fluxes are then used to compute the divergence $\nabla \cdot (\lambda_j^{k+1} D_j^{k+1}\nabla X_{i,j}^{k+1})$ at each cell center.

 Although mixing itself is not computationally expensive, it slows down NN evolution because it forces the NN to adopt smaller time steps after composition changes.
 Thus, we turn off the mixing after $100\ \mathrm{s}$ of simulations, when the $r$-process reactions have stopped, to maintain computational efficiency.
 We first test mixing speed of $\alpha = 0.01,\ 0.1\ \mathrm{and}\ 1$, and a constant mixing coefficient.
 We observe that $\alpha = 0.1$ already makes the flux limiter active over most of the grid.
 Thus, we choose $\alpha = 0.1$ as a conservative upper limit on the effect of mixing for further exploration.
 In App. \ref{app: step_Ye} we introduce validation of our mixing scheme on an analytic electron fraction profile.
 We test turning off mixing using this profile with sharp $Y_e$ gradients, of which the nucleosynthesis yields and light curves are the same whether mixing is on or off after $100\ \mathrm{s}$.